 Firstly, don’t panic.
 This is your time to shine, so enjoy it and really make the most of it.

 Now let’s talk flowers.
 Are you thinking about doing your own arrangements?
-DIY bouquets have the obvious benefits of lowering costs and you getting exactly what you want but there are hidden benefits too like learning about flower care and alleviating stress.
+DIY bouquets have the obvious benefits of lowering costs and you get exactly what you want but there are hidden benefits too like learning about flower care and alleviating stress.
 These things can help you decide if doing your own flowers is for you.

 Know nothing about flowers?
 A good place to start is a beginner class in floristry.
 Short Courses by CIT Solutions offers a terrific introductory workshop that will cover the basics in preparing and presenting flowers.